 The good news is that courses on Folklore and Pagan topics are increasingly part of the curriculum at a variety of institutions, from community colleges to research universities, in departments of Anthropology, English, Religious Studies, and Communication.
 That means undergraduates are being exposed to both bodies of knowledge, creating a new generation educated about folklore and Paganisms.
 My hope is that this will eventually lead to a new generation of folklorists and Pagan Studies scholars working in traditional academic disciplines, who can come together in strength to form new kinds of interdisciplinary learning environments that will thrive in the marketplace of higher education.

-EDW: Dr. Magliocco, thank you so much for talking to Albion Calling today.
+EDW: Professor Magliocco, thank you so much for talking to Albion Calling today.
 You've given me and my readers much to think about; I wish you all the best in future!